How Much Space Do You Need Between Composite Decking Joists

-A well-designed frame is essential if you want a safe, reliable, and long-lasting composite decking.
+A well-designed frame is essential if you want a safe, reliable, and long-lasting ultra decking.
 Every decision you make regarding your decking frame affects the overall outcome of the deck.
 One of the questions that you may encounter is about the joist spacing.
-All deck joists need spacing.
+All decking joists need spacing.
 But the question is, how much space do you need between the composite decking joist?
 And why is it crucial to make the right decision?

 Why is Proper Joist Spacing Is Important?

 Joist spacing affects several things.
 As such, people who want to build decks should pay close attention to them.
-The reason why it matters so much is that it determines the load-bearing capacity of your deck.
+The reason why it matters so much is that it determines the load-bearing capacity of your decking.

 If you space them too far, the decking boards have less support.
-Less support means the deck will be more prone to sagging.
+Less support means the decking will be more prone to sagging.
 Exposing it to high foot traffic can snap the boards, leading to expensive repairs and dangerous accidents.

 On the other hand, spacing them too near each other offer the best structural strength.
-The downside is, you will be using more wood, screws, and other materials for the deck.
+The downside is, you will be using more wood, screws, and other materials for the decking.
 You also have to spend more time and effort in installing the decking boards.
 It will cost you more money and energy.

 How Much Space Do You Need?